Topic: Nature

 Written on February 8, 2017 at 5:52 am, by

 For February, the Family Nature Club is promoting Nature Walk: Birds Join Shona Aitken from Wolf Hollow and become citizen scientists by participating in a global bird study.
 Counting birds is a fun, free, family-friendly way to discover and help the birds in your community.
-Meet at the Westside Lake parking lot, which is located on the Continue Reading
+Meet at the Westside Lake parking lot, which is located on Continue Reading

 Earthquake Swarm near San Juan Island